Nagram: Climate

 Nagram has a humid subtropical climate with cool, dry winters from mid-November to February and dry, hot summers with sunshine from March to mid-May and thunderstorms from late March to June.
 More than nine-tenths of the annual rainfall occurs from June to October when the city receives an average of 827.2 mm from the southwest monsoon winds, although occasionally frontal rainfall from the northeast monsoon will occur in January.
 In winter, the maximum temperature is around 25 C and the minimum is around 3–7 C. Fog is quite common from mid-December to mid February.

-Occasionally, Nagram experiences colder winter spells than places like Raebareli and Lucknow.
-In the extraordinary winter cold spell of 2012–13, Nagram recorded temperatures below freezing point on two consecutive days and the minimum temperature hovered around freezing point for over a week.
+In the unusual winter cold spell of 2012–13, Nagram recorded temperatures below freezing on two consecutive days and the minimum temperature hovered around freezing point for over a week.
 Summers are very hot with temperatures rising into the 42 °C (104 °F) to 45 °C (113 °F) range, the average highs being in the high of 30s (degree Celsius).